sxtnkyl/portfolio2020/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Come and check it out [HERE](https://sxtnkyl.github.io/portfolio2020/)!

 ## Welcome to my Portfolio!

 A minimalist layout to easily learn about me.
 With it you can:

-*Check out my skills
+* Check out my skills
-*See some projects
+* See some projects
-\*Leave a message
+* Leave a message

 Built with: